Diet

 Can Guinea Pigs Eat All Fruits and Vegetables?

+Vegetables high in calcium are responsible for the creation of kidney and bladder stones, which is very dangerous.
 Often, the removal of kidney stones requires surgery, and every surgery carries its own risks.

-Also, avoid feeding your pets with a combination of fruits and vegetables with very similar nutrients.
+Avoid feeding your pets with a combination of fruits and vegetables with very similar nutrients.
 The key to a healthy guinea pig diet is moderation and balance.

 Final Thoughts

-Also, never give your guinea pig watermelon juice to keep your guinea pig hydrated.
 Piggies need only clean and fresh water at all times.